 We are sharing affiliate links in this post.

-To make build our lightsabers, we used one of our favorite toys; these snapping blocks are a toy that is used almost every day in our house.
+To make build our lightsabers, we used one of our favorite toys; these snapping blocks (affiliate link) are a toy that is used almost every day in our house.
 From building robots to spaceships, and now lightsabers…we love these blocks.
 They are great when used as a counting manipulative for preschoolers.
-Other counting blocks could also be used.
+Other counting blocks (affiliate link) could also be used.

 How to use this light saber in OT activities: